 If you had to pick an envelope from the picture above, which one do you choose?

-BLUE is for coolness.
+BLUE envelopes are for coolness.
 Studies have shown that blue actually calms the mind and improves concentration.
 Most people say it’s their favorite color.
 Although it can be associated with sadness, like when people ask “why so blue?” it’s also the color for peace, trust, and safety.
 Many I.T. and social media companies use blue in their branding because it helps establish connectivity with the target audience.

-YELLOW makes you happy.
+YELLOW envelopes make you happy.
 When you think of the sun, springtime, sunflowers, or SpongeBob, it’s all beautifully yellow.
 It represents confidence, promptness, and creativity.
 McDonald’s colors are yellow and red, yellow for its speediness and red because it’s delicious.
 Clever, right?
 With direct mail, yellow acts as a highlighter for advertisements so consumers can easily spot them.

 Learn Effective Direct Mail Envelope Design with this Free eBook